“Do you think we’re far enough in yet…?” Sairek asked both of his companions as they continued to move up the mountain trail.

 “NAYLEEN!!”
 He shouted.

-Her aim was true, although it didn’t take much skill to hit a thing of that size.
+Her aim was true, although it didn’t take much skill to hit a thing of such size.
 The arrow sunk in—and went out the other side of the beast.
 She aimed right for the stem that looked like the neck, a spot she usually aimed at to incapacitate creatures or to stop them dead, if she was not aiming for the head specifically.

-“Okay, arrows don’t work!”
+“Okay, plain arrows don’t work!”
 Nayleen shouted back to them and turned back around to keep running with the two boys.
 She slung her bow back around her shoulders and once more reached for her daggers.

-This time it was Sairek who turned around, skidding to a stop while Nayleen ran past him.
+This time it was Sairek who turned around, skidding his feet to a stop within the dirt path as he pivoted around while Nayleen ran past him.
 He held his staff out, tilted forwards in front of him and holding his other hand near the head of the staff with an opened gloved hand.
-He took a couple seconds, concentrating through his fear to conjure the energy around him into something tangible.
-A rock began to form, floating in between the head of his staff and the palm of his hand.
-Then he added heat to it, surrounding the rock with the flames, before expanding its mass in size pulling his hand slowly back while he nurtured its growth, creating quite literally a fireball.
+He took a couple seconds, concentrating through fear to conjure the energy around and within himself into something tangible.

 The fireball sailed through the air, just about to make impact into the abomination before him.
-It raised a vine-like tendril up into the air and swung, batting at his conjuration.
-Sairek was taken aback as his smoldering boulder simply crumpled into pieces mid air as if what he launched was a watermelon instead.
+It raised a vine-like tendril up into the air and swung, batting at his magic.
+Sairek was taken aback as his smoldering boulder simply crumpled into pieces mid-air as if what he launched was a watermelon instead.
 A bit of the tendrils caught on fire from sparks of the flame and bits of flaming rubble landing against it, but the creature shook the limb frantically and the flames more or less petered out in seconds.
 Sairek took a couple of more steps back, eyes widened in shock.
 "B-But...?"
 He stammered in disbelief.

 “Grr…!
 What is this thing–?!”
 Nayleen seethed angrily.
 She moved back to position herself next to Sairek.
-“I know you said your rocks were brittle, but I know they aren’t that easy to just break like that–!”
+“I know you said your rocks were brittle, but I know they aren’t that easy to just break just like that–!”

-Shenkalin–!”
+“Shenkalin–!”
 Cyial shouted, spreading his hands out while he still held his book in his right hand.
 Both Nayleen and Sairek raised their arms in a pathetic attempt to shield themselves from the incoming impact, but were saved as one of Cyial’s shields he conjured appeared in front of Nayleen before the tendril could impact her, smacking one of the shields instead.

 “Ngah–!”
 Cyial cried out in surprise, stumbling as if he had just been nearly knocked off balance abruptly.
 He staggered several steps towards his left.
 The two shields he had summoned between the both of them staggered heavily to the side Cyial was thrown towards and when Sairek and Nayleen both lowered their arms to look, they both were taken aback as the shield that had taken the blow suffered a massive dent into it and was cracked quite considerably.

 “How much strength does this thing have–?!”
-Sairek demanded as he motioned his staff in front of him again, though more centered directly in front of him than before, and this time he placed his palm still outstretched towards the creature instead, wrist against the staff.
-“Ethirul!
-Ethirul!
-ETHIRUL–!!
+Sairek demanded as he motioned his staff in front of him again, though more centered directly in front of him than before.
+How his fireball was easily deflected was starting to make sense and the 'how' was a terrifying realization.

 Although it smacked one oncoming chunk of rock away, it could not stop a volley of moderately sized boulders constantly barraging it and for once, it finally showed a sign of weakness as the creature stumbled backwards while Sairek constantly pelted it in the upper half, though he could only do a series of eight boulders in total before his concentration was exhausted from him and he stumbled weakly in exertion from pushing himself so much so quickly.
 However, the force of that many boulders at once caused it to fall backwards flat and it lay still.
 Sairek leaned forward, using his staff to support his weight with both hands as he allowed himself to breathe out and back in with labored intensity.

-It was a short lived reprieve as the creature twitched, then slowly moved to stand back up.
+It was a short-lived reprieve as the creature twitched, then slowly moved to stand back up.

 “What the?
 Are you kidding me–?”
 Nayleen demanded through clenched teeth.